 In closing: CarelonRx perspectives

 The impact of obesity on health and wellness, and the economic burden it brings with it, make it a pressing issue for health plan sponsors and their plan members.
-The role of GLP-1s for weight management is being considered as an industry influence on pharmacy benefits design, utilization, and cost management.
+The role of GLP-1s for weight management is an industry influence on pharmacy benefits design, utilization, and cost management.

 Strategy & Savings: We know that shaping pharmacy benefits with the right strategies in place – like ensuring clinically appropriate, evidence-based use of GLP-1s with rigor around prior authorization – can help keep healthcare costs in check.
 And when it comes to treating obesity, a condition that requires long-term management, the savings are vital for employer plan sponsorship and pharmacy benefits.